ebaauw/homebridge-music/README.md

 `setSpeakerOn(id, on)` | `SetOn` | Switches Speaker On/Off.
 `setSpeakerVolume(id, vol)` | `SetVolume` | Sets Speaker Volume.

-These functions return a JSON string that conforms to the corresponding schema in `./lib`.
-To check for valid schemas, see http://jsonschemalint.com/.
+These functions return a JSON string that conforms to the corresponding schema in `/usr/local/lib/node_modules/homebridge-music//lib`.

+You can add your own script to support your favourite music player.
+To verify whether your script returns valid responses, you might want to use [JSON Scheme Lint](http://jsonschemalint.com/).

 ### Caveats
 The homebridge-music plugin is a hobby project of mine, provided as-is, with no warranty whatsoever.
 I had been running it successfully at my home for years, but your mileage might vary.
 Please report any issues on [GitHub](https://github.com/ebaauw/homebridge-music/issues).